How to Let Go of the All-Or-Nothing Approach to Health

-All-or-nothing thinking keeps you stuck, unhealthy and unbalanced…
+The all-or-nothing approach keeps you stuck, unhealthy and unbalanced

-…unable to eat anything in moderation and constantly yo-yo-ing from one extreme to another.
-Flipping from restriction to binge eating.
-Inactivity to killing yourself at the gym.
-From feeling motivated and excited to feeling like it’s not even worth trying.
+Are you unable to eat anything in moderation and constantly yo-yo-ing from one extreme to another?
+Flipping from restriction to binge eating?
+From inactivity to killing yourself at the gym?
+From feeling motivated and excited to feeling like it’s not even worth trying?

-The first steps to letting go of the all or nothing approach is to realise when you’re doing it.
+The first step to letting go of the all-or-nothing approach is to notice when you’re doing it.
 Awareness is key.
-Take this short test to help you work out if you are a black or white thinker:

-Is an ‘all or nothing’ approach to food holding you back from being healthy?
+TEST: Is an all-or-nothing approach to food holding you back from being healthy?

-If you can relate to one or more of the following, you probably have an all-or-nothing approach and can benefit from making a mindset shift (more on that later).
+If you can relate to one or more of the following points, you probably have an all-or-nothing approach to health and can benefit from making a mindset shift (more on that later).